Life Surfing, Albe Falzon

 “It’s a great gift,” says Albe Falzon, “to understand the purpose of your life.”
 Film-maker, surfer, photographer, writer and environmentalist Albert Falzon, discovered his when he was just eight years old and his grandfather showed him the ocean for the very first time.
 He knew that his life would be bound to the sea, expressed through his other great love: photography.

-Albe’s most famous documentary, Morning of the Earth, is renowned as the greatest surf film ever made.
-Since its release in 1972, Albe has travelled the world making documentaries about the myriad ways to celebrate life on this planet.
+Albe’s most famous documentary, Morning of the Earth, is renowned as one of the greatest surf film ever made.
+Since its release in 1972, Albe has traveled the world making documentaries about the myriad ways to celebrate life on this planet.
 His camera has taken him to Timbuktu and back, literally.